Olive-fr/unreal-readme-utility/README.md

-# TextAsset
+# ReadmeAsset

-Unreal Engine 4 plug-in that adds a text asset and editor for personal notes.
+Unreal Engine 5 plug-in that adds a readme asset and editor for in-project documentation.

 ![Screenshot](Docs/screenshot.png)

 ## About

-The TextAsset plug-in implements two modules that demonstrate how to add a new type of content asset to Unreal Engine 4.
-The asset itself stores a simple text string that can be used for adding personal notes or other textual information to your project, or to be consumed within Blueprints.
-The plug-in also includes an asset editor, asset factories, and asset actions for the Content Browser.
+The ReadmeUtility plug-in allow you to write a part of your project documentation in markdown format directly in editor.
+This can be useful.
+The sources are in [Github](https://github.com/Olive-fr/unreal-readme-utility)

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.10**.
-It works on all platforms.
+This plug-in was last built against **Unreal Engine 5.1.1**.
+It may works on Windows/Linux/MacOS but it's only tested on Windows yet.

-## Dependencies

-This plug-in requires Visual Studio and either a C++ code project or the full Unreal Engine 4 source code from GitHub.
-If you are new to programming in UE4, please see the official [Programming Guide](https://docs.unrealengine.com/latest/INT/Programming/index.html)!

 ## Usage